M-Kovaleva/marina-kovaleva-PE1-JAN25FT/README.md

 # Project Title
-🎁Exclusive Gifts Shop - Front-End E-Commerce Interface A client-side website for an online store selling exclusive gifts.
+🎁 Exclusive Gifts Shop - Front-End E-Commerce Interface A client-side website for an online store selling exclusive gifts.
 The project implements a fully functional user interface that integrates with the existing e-commerce API.
 ---